A Categorical Framework for Learning Generalised Tree Automata: Generalised Tree Automata

-Since both $\rho$ and $[\eta_I, \gamma_I]^{-1}$ are recursive, so is $\rho'$ \end{proof} \begin{example} To better understand this proposition, it is worth describing what recursive coalgebras are for the automata of Examples~\ref{ex:trees}~and~\ref{ex:unord-trees}.
+For unordered-tree automata, we need to compare $s$ and $s'$ only when they are equationally inequivalent.
+Note that one-level contexts are also up to equations, which means that the position of the hole in the context is irrelevant for computing extensions of $s$ and $s'$. \end{example} We now develop procedures for fixing local closedness and consistency defects.
+First, we show that we can always extend $S$ to make the wrapper locally closed. \begin{restatable}{proposition}{wraplocclosed} Given finite $S \subseteq TI$ and $E \subseteq T(I + 1)$, there exists a finite $S' \subseteq TI$ such that $(\alpha_{S'}, \beta_E)$ is locally closed w.r.t.\ $\alpha_S$.
+If there exists a recursive $\rho \colon S \to F_I S$ such that ${[\eta_I, \gamma_I]}^\rho \colon S \to TI$ is the inclusion, then there exists a recursive $\rho' \colon S' \to F_I S'$ such that ${[\eta_I, \gamma_I]}^{\rho'} \colon S' \to TI$ is the inclusion. \end{restatable} The condition of ${[\eta_I, \gamma_I]}^\rho \colon S \to TI$ being the inclusion map in the above result amounts to prefix closedness of $S$ in tree automata, see Example~\ref{ex:rec-coalg-trees} below.
+Further, under this condition we have that $\alpha_S = {[i_\mathsf{t}, \delta_\mathsf{t}]}^\rho$, since the reachability map is an algebra morphism, and similarly for $\alpha_{S'}$.
+This is crucial to satisfy the requirements for minimality of the termination theorem. \begin{example} To better understand the above proposition, it is worth describing what recursive coalgebras are for the automata of \Cref{ex:trees,ex:unord-trees}.
 For bottom-up tree automata, they are coalgebras $\rho \colon S \to \coprod_{\gamma \in \Gamma} S^{\arity(\gamma)} + I$ satisfying suitable conditions.
-Prefix-closed subsets of $T_\Gamma(I)$ are sets of trees closed under taking subtrees.
-Every prefix-closed $S$ can be made into a recursive coalgebra that returns the root symbol and its arguments, if applied to a tree of non-zero depth, and a leaf otherwise.
-For unordered tree automata, $\rho \colon S \to \fpow S + I$ will just return the set of subtrees or a leaf. \end{example} Note that the above proof leads to a rather inefficient algorithm that adds all successor rows to the table to make it locally closed.
-For instance, in the case of Example~\ref{ex:tree-wrappers}, it adds rows obtained by adding a new root symbol to existing row labels in all possible ways, for each symbol in the alphabet.
-One may optimise the algorithm by adding instead only missing rows, and one instance of each.
+Subtree-closed subsets of $T_\Gamma(I)$ are sets of trees closed under taking subtrees.
+Every subtree-closed $S$ can be made into a recursive coalgebra that returns the root symbol and its arguments, if applied to a tree of non-zero depth, and a leaf otherwise.
+For unordered tree automata, $\rho \colon S \to \fpow S + I$ will just return the set of subtrees or a leaf. \end{example} The proof of \autoref{prop:wraplocclosed}, which can be found in \Cref{sec:ap2}, is constructive and describes a naive procedure to make a table locally closed: adding all (finitely-many) successor rows to the table.
+For instance, in the case of tree automata, one adds rows obtained by adding a new root symbol to trees labelling rows in all possible ways, for each symbol in the alphabet.
+One may optimise the algorithm by instead adding only missing rows.